 A refusal of the breath test is not a crime if it if your first time refusing to submit to a breath test.
 If you have previously refused (from a prior DUI arrest) and your driver's license was suspended for that refusal, then a subsequent, or second refusal, will cause you to be charged with a crime.
 This crime is known as "second subsequent refusal," and is a misdemeanor of the first-degree, punishable by a maximum of 364 days in jail.

-As a South Florida DUI attorney and a Broward DUI attorney (I practice in both counties), I must warn you of two things: 1) a DUI refusal is admissible in court against you; and 2) a DUI refusal has penalties.
+As a Miami-Dade County DUI attorney and a Broward DUI attorney (I practice in both counties), I must warn you of two things: 1) a DUI refusal is admissible in court against you; and 2) a DUI refusal has penalties.

 A DUI refusal is admissible in court against you.
 The prosecutor is allowed to argue what's known as "consciousness of guilt" to the jury.
 This means that the prosecutor can claim that you refused a breath test because you were drunk and knew it.
 The prosecutor can also introduce the fact that you were informed that your driver's license would be suspended for a period of one year if you refused.
 Yet you still decided not to take the test.